05bit/django-smarter/README.rst

 django-smarter
 ==============

-Django application for smarter generic applications building.
+Django application for smarter CRUD-based applications building.

 Overview
 --------

-What is *generic* Django application?
-Well, it's mostly about add-edit-view-remove different objects, but is not limited to that.
+Well, it's mostly about CRUD-based applications - create, read, update and delete different objects, but is not limited to that.
 If you want admin-like application, but you need a full control on source, than ``django-smarter`` may fit your needs.

 Installation
 ------------